MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-to-cloud/ConnectDeviceToCloud.md

 ## Device Provisioning

-The tool that provisions Windows 10 IoT Core devices is called the IoT Core Dashboard and can be downloaded from [the downloads page](https://go.microsoft.com/fwlink/?LinkID=708576).
+The provisioning tool for Windows 10 IoT Core devices is called the IoT Core Dashboard and it can be [downloaded](https://go.microsoft.com/fwlink/?LinkID=708576) and configured easily.

 The dashboard produces an image of the OS and securely connects your device to Azure.
 This is done by associating the physical device with the device ID in the Azure IoT Hub